Pani: History

-There are two stories how this surname (or caste name) came about.
+There are two stories of how this surname (or caste name) came about.
 The first one says the great grammar pundit Pāṇini is the ancestor of Pāṇis, and the other story is that a king of Kalinga conferred the title Pāṇi to Brahmins who could easily memorize all of the Vedas.

 Pani reached their zenith and were revered as ministers in the period of king Vikramaditya (1st century AD).

 Pani migrated to Orissa in the 12th century AD after king Jajati Keshari invited them for a yajna that was held to honour Shiva.

 Pani families in Purulia district have been Zamindars (in Chakradharpur, Puri, Barabazar.

 Some Pāṇis migrated inland to the tribal areas of Jharkhand and settled during the Mughal period (17th century).
 (The migrants' descendants still identify themselves as residents of Orissa.)
 There are a few Pāṇis from this migratory group in Jhargram in west bengal and in western Odisha.